isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 "You bastard!
 This is even stranger, isn't it?
 In my case, I did it myself.
 There is no excuse for that from my side.
 Do you blame yourself for your disease!
 I was sent to juvenile detention from my own human nature.
 That’s why I am too ashamed to face the world.
 Even with my whole life, I can't atone for my sins.
 But your sickness, your disease, has nothing to do with your human nature, doesn't it?

-Yamaguchi's loud voice echoed through the small room and tears came to my eyes.
+Yamaguchi's loud voice echoed through the small room and tears welled up my eyes.

 That one word from Yamaguchi had changed me almost too easily.